Picovoice/picollm/binding/dotnet/README.md

 ## Demos

-The [picoLLM dotnet demo project](https://github.com/Picovoice/picollm/tree/master/demo/dotnet) is a .NET application that provides command-line utilities for LLM completion and chat using picoLLM. <!-- markdown-link-check-disable-line -->
+The [picoLLM dotnet demo project](https://github.com/Picovoice/picollm/tree/main/demo/dotnet) is a .NET application that provides command-line utilities for LLM completion and chat using picoLLM.